Quantum cryptography: Position-based quantum cryptography

 The goal of position-based quantum cryptography is to use the geographical location of a player as its (only) credential.
 For example, one wants to send a message to a player at a specified position with the guarantee that it can only be read if the receiving party is located at that particular position.
 In the basic task of position-verification, a player, Alice, wants to convince the (honest) verifiers that she is located at a particular point.
 It has been shown by Chandran et al. that position-verification using classical protocols is impossible against colluding adversaries (who control all positions except the prover's claimed position).
 Under various restrictions on the adversaries, schemes are possible.

 Under the name of 'quantum tagging', the first position-based quantum schemes have been investigated in 2002 by Kent.
 A US-patent was granted in 2006.
 The notion of using quantum effects for location verification first appeared in the scientific literature in 2010.
 After several other quantum protocols for position verification have been suggested in 2010, Buhrman et al. claimed a general impossibility result: using an enormous amount of quantum entanglement (they use a doubly exponential number of EPR pairs, in the number of qubits the honest player operates on), colluding adversaries are always able to make it look to the verifiers as if they were at the claimed position.
 However, this result does not exclude the possibility of practical schemes in the bounded- or noisy-quantum-storage model (see above).
 Later Beigi and König improved the amount of EPR pairs needed in the general attack against position-verification protocols to exponential.
 They also showed that a particular protocol remains secure against adversaries who controls only a linear amount of EPR pairs.
 It is argued in that due to time-energy coupling the possibility of formal unconditional location verification via quantum effects remains an open problem.
-It is worth mentioning that the study of position-based quantum cryptography has also connections with the protocol of port-based quantum teleportation, which is a more advanced version of quantum teleportation, where many EPR pairs are simultaneously used as ports.
+The study of position-based quantum cryptography also has connections with the protocol of port-based quantum teleportation, which is a more advanced version of quantum teleportation, where many EPR pairs are simultaneously used as ports.